 - 5 garlic chives, cut into 1.5-inch-long pieces

-- A1 tsp. grated garlic (or garlic paste, to taste)
+- A5ml grated garlic (or garlic paste, to taste)

-- A1 tsp. grated ginger (or ginger paste, to taste)
+- A5ml grated ginger (or ginger paste, to taste)

 - Chili oil or sesame oil (Optional Topping)